TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 ## Information contained in the SI Reference Point

-The SI Reference Point comprises three main pillars (TTL files):
+The SI Reference Point is based on five main pillars, or knowledge graphs:
 1. **SI/units:**
     * SI base units (Table 2 of [2])
     * SI derived units with special names (Table 4 of [2])